aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

         values = ssm_provider.get_multiple("/param", transform="json", raise_on_transform_error=True)
     ```

-#### Infer transform from parameter suffix with `get_multiple()`
+#### Auto-transform values on suffix

 If you use `transform` with `get_multiple()`, you might want to retrieve and transform parameters encoded in different formats.

-You can do this with a single request by using `transform="auto"` and let the infer the transform type to use based on the parameter suffix.
+You can do this with a single request by using `transform="auto"`.
+This will instruct any Parameter to to infer its type based on the suffix and transform it accordingly.

-!!! info "The `transform="auto"` feature is available across all providers, including the high level functions"
+!!! info "`transform="auto"` feature is available across all providers, including the high level functions"

 === "transform_auto.py"